 You see, vitamin D is available in multiple chemical forms, of which vitamin D2 (ergocalciferol) and D3 (cholecalciferol) are the two major types.

 Vitamin D2 is typically obtained from dietary sources.
 It’s what you take as a dietary supplement, usually made in labs by illuminating a range of plant sterols with ultraviolet rays.
-On the other hand, cholecalciferol is the natural form and what people have in mind when they talk about vitamin D from the sun.
-Both forms of vitamin D are almost similar and inactive, so the kidney and liver must do their magic before the vitamin D can do any good.
+On the other hand, cholecalciferol (D3) is the natural form and what people have in mind when they talk about vitamin D from the sun.
+Both forms of vitamin D are almost similar and inactive, so the kidney and liver must do their magic before the vitamin D can do any good for either form.
+Learn more about the difference between vitamin d2 vs d3.

 Vitamin D deficiency